dtkeppler/100-days-of-code/log.md

 **Takeaways:**  Reinforced knowledge of functions and program-flow logic.
 Got more practice with switch statements, and was pleased to get the "Counting Cards" app on pretty much the first try.

 **Link to work:** n/a

+### Day 5: June 11, 2017
+#### Time: 1.5 hours

+**Today's Progress**: Continued FCC Basic JavaScript course; currently on "Profile Lookup"

+**Takeaways:**  Worked on data structures and loops.
+Starting to get tricky; gonna need to spend more time on Profile Lookup.
+Should review "Using Objects for Lookups" and "Nesting For Loops" again.

+**Link to work:** n/a